FileCloud on AWS - User Deployment Guide

 If the EC2 instance where you are running FileCloud is degraded, You have two options:

-- Take the snapshot of EBS disk and start an instance from the snapshot.
+- Take a snapshot of the EBS disk and start an instance from the snapshot.

-(or) - If option 1 is not feasible, please start a new FileCloud AMI and copy the backed up FileCloud Database files to /var/lib/mongodb (Linux) or c:\xampp\mongodb\bin\data (Windows).
+or - If option 1 is not feasible, start a new FileCloud AMI and copy the backed up FileCloud Database files to /var/lib/mongodb (Linux) or c:\xampp\mongodb\bin\data (Windows).
 Then start the mongod service.

 Reference Materials